roman-milk/roman-milk.github.io/the-accidental-nudist-cabin.md

  We could see Dan at work with a gas weed-whacker down near the waterline.
 The path down had a decent slope to it, but not enough to make the walk difficult.
 The path was stone and looked as old as everything else, and just as solid.
 There was grass, real Bermuda grass, for about 10' on each side of the walk, and then a stretch of 5 feet of plain dirt to the side of that, then more grass.
 It looked odd.

  "Dan does that to keep everything else from overgrowing the grass.
 I think its overkill.
 He sprays a couple of gallons of Roundup on it every couple of months all summer.
 I figure it can't be good for the environment."
-Report_Story #3